Yoge24-mba/STUDENT-INFORMATION-SYSTEM/README.md

 # STUDENT-INFORMATION-SYSTEM

-🎓 Student Information System – Excel Dashboard Project 📌 Project Overview
+🎓 Student Information System – Excel Dashboard Project

+📌 Project Overview

 This project presents a Student Information System Dashboard developed using Microsoft Excel.
-The system is designed to manage, organize, and analyze student data efficiently, enabling better academic monitoring and administrative decision-making.
+The system is designed to manage, organize, and analyze student data efficiently, enabling better administrative decision-making.

 The dashboard transforms raw student records into structured reports and visual insights.